CPS August 2009

 5. Refer the family to needed community services during or after the investigation, including services to meet the child’s educational, physical health, or mental health needs.

 The principal governing legislation for CPS intake and investigation is Chapter 261 of the Texas Family Code (TFC).
-This chapter's definitions of abuse, of neglect, and of the person responsible for a child's care, custody, or welfare describe the areas of primary concern in CPS investigations.
+This chapter's definitions of abuse, neglect, and the person responsible for a child's care, custody, or welfare describe the areas of primary concern in CPI investigations.
+These definitions are further defined in the Texas Administrative Code (TAC), Title 40, Part 19, Chapter 707.453 – 707.473.
 The definitions follow below.

 Emotional Abuse (EMAB)

-Emotional abuse occurs when one or more of the following occur:
+Emotional abuse occurs when one or more of the following is true:

-• A child suffers a mental or emotional injury that results in an observable and material impairment in the child’s growth, development, or psychological functioning.
+- A child suffers a mental or emotional injury that results in an observable, material impairment in the child’s growth, development, or psychological functioning.

-• A person or persons cause or permit a child to be in a situation in which the child suffers a mental or emotional injury that results in an observable and material impairment in the child’s growth, development, or psychological functioning.
+- A person or persons cause or permit a child to be in a situation in which the child suffers a mental or emotional injury that results in an observable, material impairment in the child’s growth, development, or psychological functioning.

 Forced or coerced marriage abuse occurs when a person or persons force or coerce a child to get married or to marry a specific person.